AndresFLK/News-Homepage/README.md

-# Frontend Mentor - News homepage
+# News homepage

 ![Design preview for the News homepage coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+This is a web design for a news landing page with multple areas of content.